Joann S. Lublin

 About Joann S. Lublin

 Joann is the author of two books about female business leaders.
-Her latest, Power Moms: How Executive Mothers Navigate Work and Life, will be published in February 2021.
+Her latest is Power Moms: How Executive Mothers Navigate Work and Life, published in February 2021.

 Her first popular leadership book, Earning It: Hard-Won lessons from Trailblazing Women at the top of the Business World, offers insights from 52 high-level executive women about obstacles they overcame.